-Like it’s less-healthy sister, air-fryer turkey is juicy and amazing!
+Air-fryer turkey is juicy and amazing!
 You can choose to brine it or not.
-Here’s a great post that will give you a great option for air frying a turkey breast.
+Here’s a great post that will give you a great option for air-frying a turkey breast.
 Give this air fryer turkey breast recipe a try.

 Roaster Turkey (Cooked in an electric roaster)